iamlivinsunny/full-stack-open/part0/6_New_note_in_Single_page_app_diagram.md

     server-->>browser: Server Responds Status code 201 Created {"message":"note created"}
     deactivate server

-    Note Right of browser: The browser starts executing the JavaScript code that adds the new note as a list item in the end
+    Note Right of browser: The browser starts executing the JavaScript code that adds the new note as a list item in the end of the list

 ```